#TeenWritersProject

 Mission

-#TeenWritersProject provides a collaborative and engaging space for teens to write, be published, and get paid as a means to manage their mental, emotional, social, and economic challenges.
+#TeenWritersProject provides a collaborative and engaging space for teens to write, be published, and get paid as a means to promote creativity, agency, and equity in publishing and education.

 Needs